Xia-Yijie/Xponge/paper.md

 # Availability

 Xponge is freely available and open source under the Apache License 2.0 (Apache-2.0).
-You can download the package and access the online documentations via https://gitee.com/gao_hyp_xyj_admin/xponge or https://github.com/Xia-Yijie/Xponge..
+You can download the package and access the online documentations on [gitee](https://gitee.com/gao_hyp_xyj_admin/xponge) or [github](https://github.com/Xia-Yijie/Xponge).

 # Acknowledgements